DEADLINE: The deadline for submitting Area Happenings, Church Events, Reunions, Society items or Cemetery News is Thursday at noon.

 Free Computer Classes

 Free computer classes will be offered at the Claiborne County Board of Education.
-The classes will include: basic computer, Microsoft Word and Microsoft Excel.
-For more information please contact Jammie Mullins at 626-8222 ex.
+The classes will include basic computer, Microsoft Word and Microsoft Excel.
+For more information contact Jammie Mullins at 626-8222 ex.
 2222.

 Grief Support Group

 The regular monthly meetings for the Board of Mayor and Aldermen of the City of Harrogate for the Fiscal Year 2012-2013 will be conducted at City Hall, 138 Harrogate Crossing, the fourth Monday of each month at 6 p.m.
-The Feb. meeting was held early because of the Presidents’ Day holiday; the next scheduled meeting is March A monthly planning session is conducted each month at the City Hall on Tuesday prior to the scheduled meeting of the board at 6 p.m.
+The next scheduled meeting is March 25.
+A monthly planning session is conducted each month at the City Hall on Tuesday prior to the scheduled meeting of the board at 6 p.m.
 The public is invited to attend all meetings of the Board.

 Hospice Volunteers Needed

 Amedisys Hospice Services needs volunteers in your community.
-Come and be a part of a caring and compassionate team!
 Training is free and available at your convenience on an individual or group basis.
-If you would like to make a difference in the lives of the terminally ill, please contact: Gina Lane, Volunteer Coordinator, Amedisys Hospice Services.
+If you would like to make a difference in the lives of the terminally ill, contact Gina Lane, volunteer coordinator, Amedisys Hospice Services.
 423-587-9484 or 1-800-659-2633.

 Little League Sign Up

-Tazewell - New Tazewell Little League baseball sign ups are each Thursday in February and the first Thursday in March.
-They will be held from 6 until 8 p.m. at Hardees in Tazewell.
+The last day for Tazewell - New Tazewell Little League baseball sign up is March 7.
+It will be held from 6 until 8 p.m. at Hardees in Tazewell.
 For more information call Mandalyn Noe at 423-526-1941.

 New Tazewell BMA Meetings